shreyasingh1408/Assessment-Project/README.md

-# Assignment-Project - Marsgenix
+# Assessment-Project - Marsgenix
-Assignment Project for Different  User Services.
+Assessment Project for Different  User Services.
 A simple role based service management web application with customer, helper, and admin dashboards.
 Built using HTML, CSS (Tailwind), and JavaScript.